-Tim Ritter (Killing Spree, I Dared You!
+Tim Ritter (Sharks of the Corn, I Dared You!
 Truth or Dare Part 5) supplies the next segment, “Dealers of Death”.
 Marty (Todd Martin) has a thing for serial killer memorabilia and snuff films.
 But he never thought he’d get to star in one.

-“Night Drop” from the other new face, Amanda Payton, is next.
+“Night Drop” from the other new face, Amanda Payton (Sleepless Nights), is next.
 It’s a tale of strange events at a Blockbuster style video store after closing time.
 It features some distinctly disturbing imagery and a vaguely Lovecraftian premise.

 They’re every actress’s nightmare, but the audition in “Cold Read” is its own kind of hell for Julianna Morris (Fabiana Formica, Cemetery Man).
 Brad Sykes again directs, this time from a script co-written with his wife Josephina.
 This is a much more psychological piece than the other segments.